 Pacific Heights properties often offer spectacular panoramic shoreline, downtown, harbor and Punchbowl Crater views.
 Close proximity and easy convenient access to the business and financial district of downtown Honolulu make Pacific Heights properties a highly desirable choice for many.

-The average days on market for Pacific Heights houses before sold were 10 days August 2017.
+The average days on market for Pacific Heights houses before sold were 9 days October 2017 compared to 283 days October 2016.

-2 of the houses have ocean views, 1 has Diamond Head views and 2 have mountain views.
+3 of the houses have ocean views, 2 have Diamond Head views and 3 have mountain views.

 Pacific Heights History Pacific Heights real estate was originally the creation of a flamboyant man named Charles Desky in 1899.
 Newspapers noted that he had bought 450 acres of untouched land from Charles Booth and would be building houses immediately on it.